ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This payload is the actual credential of the gateway (token, certificate, string, etc.).

+### Gateway Identifier

+This is the unique identifier of the gateway service.
+The gateway identifier MUST be uniquely bound to its SAT endpoint (e.g. via X509 certificate).

+This gateway identifier is distinct from the gateway operator business identifier (e.g., legal entity identifier (LEI) number).
+A gateway operator may operate multiple gateways.
+Each of these gateways MUST have a unique gateway identifier.

+The mechanisms to establish the gateway identifier or the operator identifier is outside the scope of this specification.

 ### Payload Hash

 This is the hash of the current message payload.